-Other major functions of the lab included production of antitoxins and antisera, sanitary microbiology, outbreak investigations, research and teaching.
-By 1945, the State Laboratory was performing approximately 10% of the total 1,297,774 tests reported by the California public health laboratories, with major emphasis on complex culture examinations, confirmatory tests, animal inoculations, serological techniques, and food and water analyses.
-Although some technology has evolved, the scope of reference testing at MDL has remained unchanged for more than a hundred years.
+From its inception, the State Hygienic Laboratory provided high quality reference testing for the control of communicable diseases such as diphtheria, typhoid, gonorrhea and tuberculosis.
+Other major functions included production of antitoxins and antisera, sanitary microbiology, outbreak investigations, research and teaching.
+By 1945, the State Laboratory was performing approximately 10% of the total 1,297,774 tests reported by the California public health laboratories with major emphasis on complex culture examinations, confirmatory tests, animal inoculations, serological techniques, and food and water analyses.
+Although some technology has evolved, the scope of reference testing at MDL has remained unchanged for more than hundred years

 Currently, MDL is part of the Division of Communicable Disease Control (DCDC), Center for Infectious Diseases (CID), and the California Department of Public Health (CDPH).
 It is located since 2003 on the Richmond Campus of the CDPH.
 The laboratory has five sections: Bacterial Diseases; Foodborne and Waterborne Diseases; High Risk Pathogens; Immunodiagnostic, Mycotic and Parasitic Diseases; and Mycobacterial Diseases.
 Beside reference testing, MDL conducts applied research and teaching of public health microbiologists and post-doctoral fellows.
 The laboratory has 60 staff members, which include laboratory directors, public health microbiologists, research scientists, technicians and fellows.